zlyfer/TTTDiscordZL/README.md

 1. Use this link to add my bot TTTDiscordZL to your Discord server: [Discord Bot Invite](https://discordapp.com/oauth2/authorize?client_id=424687518966087682&scope=bot&permissions=4194304)
 	- Keep in mind that the bot needs following rights: **MUTE/DEAF**
 	- See [Discord Bot Permissions](https://discordapp.com/developers/docs/topics/permissions) for reference.
+### Configurate the Discord Bot
+Every player has to tell the bot which SteamID64 they have.
+Basically you have to use the command `~zltd~link STEAMID64` to link your DiscordID with your SteamID64 so the bot can mute you when you die.
+I made a [in depth tutorial](link-to-be-added) which should help how to access your SteamID64 and how to properly link it with your DiscordID.
 ### [_OPTIONAL_] Setup own Discord Bot
 1. Rename token_template.json to token.json and insert your Discord bot token into the quotation marks.
 2. Rename mysql_config_template.json to mysql_config.json and add your database credentials.